Festivals & Events

 The fireworks are huge.
 You can sit on the riverbank and watch the night sky light up in red, green, blue and gold.

 The “Reconstruction Phoenix Fireworks” are undoubtedly the highlight of the spectacle.
 In this portion, five minutes of fireworks are timed perfectly with Ayaka Hirahara's song “Jupiter,” written for the reconstruction of Niigata's Chuetsu area after a disastrous earthquake.
 This moving melody and the pyrotechnics bring many attendees to tears.

 Besides fireworks, portable shrine and float parades, folk dance processions and toro nagashi (floating paper lanterns down the river) are also major events at the festival.

 The riverbanks get extremely crowded for this festival, so make sure you go there hours before the official start to claim a spot.
-Two spectator areas are free of charge.
+The viewing area is free of charge.

 If you'd like to have a Japanese fireworks experience of a lifetime, it's possible to purchase Grand Tickets.
 It is recommended to reserve as early as May for Grand Tickets.

 * The information on this page may be subject to change due to COVID-19.